muggy8/improbable/have-and-havenot/9nyC33pA.md

 After all, the summoning ritual only summons people who are willing to be summoned so there shouldn't be any animosity so early on in our relationship.

-Ok, lets try something else then.
+Ok, let's try something else then.

 "What's your name?
 My name is Mikay, as I mentioned earlier."